stackoverprof/audiobox/README.md

 #### The decision to change bundler from Webpack to Vite

 All about performance.
-Vite bundler is blazing fast utilizing native ESM and esbuild which is written in Go and pre-bundled dependencies 10-100x faster than JavaScript-based bundlers.
+Vite bundler is blazing fast utilizing native ESM and esbuild which is written in Go and Vite can pre-bundles dependencies 10-100x faster than JavaScript-based bundlers.

 #### Data Fetching with SWR